solidjs/solid-docs-legacy/en/comparison.md

+---
+title: Comparison
+description: Comparisons of Solid against other frameworks.
+sort: 1
+---

 # Comparison with other Libraries

 This section cannot escape some bias but I think it is important to understand where Solid's solution sits compared to other libraries.
 This is not about performance.
 For a definitive look at performance feel free to look at the [JS Framework Benchmark](https://github.com/krausest/js-framework-benchmark).